jmoiron/sqlx/index.md

 ### Scan Destination Safety <a href="#safety" class="permalink" id="safety">&para</a>

-By default, StructScan will return an error if a column does not map to a field in the destination struct.
+By default, StructScan will return an error if a column does not map to a field in the destination.
 This mimics the treatment for things like unused variables in Go, but does *not* match the way that standard library marshallers like `encoding/json` behave.
-Because it is assumed that the programmer will have rather more control over the SQL that gets executed than what a json service might return, the decision was made to return errors by default.
+Because SQL is generally executed in a more controlled fashion than parsing JSON, and these errors are generally coding errors, a decision was made to return errors by default.

-In addition, like unused variables, columns which you ignore are a waste of network and database resources, and detecting things like an incompatible mapping or a typo in a struct tag early can be difficult without the mapper letting you know something wasn't found.
+Like unused variables, columns which you ignore are a waste of network and database resources, and detecting things like an incompatible mapping or a typo in a struct tag early can be difficult without the mapper letting you know something wasn't found.

 Despite this, there are some cases where ignoring columns with no destination might be desired.
 For this, there is the `Unsafe` method on each [Handle type](#handles) which returns a new copy of that handle whith this safety turned off: